Kamehameha Schools - Investment Management

 Our ‘Āina (Land)

-$60m invested to steward agricultural and conservation ‘āina across Hawai‘i and support and contribute to healing, recovery, resolution, and restoration efforts following the Lahaina wildfires
+$58m invested to steward agricultural and conservation ‘āina across Hawai‘i

 aina classification